Aesthetics

 Guidelines

-- Indentation Size: ALWAYS use four spaces per indentation level.
+- Size: ALWAYS use four spaces per indentation level.

-- Reason: Using four spaces for indentations is considered the standard and is widely accepted within the Bash community.
+- Reason: Four spaces per indentation level is considered the standard and is widely accepted within the Bash community.
 This size strikes a balance between readability and an efficient use of space.

 Characters Per Line

-In the past, the maximum number of Characters Per Line (CPL) was limited to 80 because of the constraints of older terminals.
+In the past, the maximum CPL was limited to 80-characters because of the constraints of older terminals.
 Even though modern terminals and editors can display more characters per line, it's still beneficial to stick to a reasonable limit to maintain readability, consistency, and ease of maintenance across different environments and tools.

 General Guidelines

-- 88-Character Limit: The maximum CPL for Bash scripts is 88 characters.
+- CPL Limit: Set a maximum CPL of 88 characters.

-- Reason: The 88-character limit offers a slight increase over the traditional 80-character limit, allowing for more descriptive variable names, comments, or longer strings without sacrificing readability.
+- Reason: An 88-character limit offers a balance between the historical 80-character standard and the need for more descriptive code.
+It accommodates longer variable names, comments, and strings without sacrificing readability.

-Exceptions: The CPL limit may be exceeded in cases where breaking up a line significantly reduces readability or negatively impacts the script's structure.
-(1)
+- Exceptions: The CPL limit may be exceeded if breaking a line significantly reduces readability or negatively impacts the script's structure.

-- Readability: Shorter lines improve readability by reducing the need for horizontal scrolling and minimizing word wrapping issues.
-They also facilitate easier code comparison when using split-screen editors or working with multiple files simultaneously.
+- Readability: Shorter lines reduce the need for horizontal scrolling and minimize word wrapping issues, which can make all the difference when working with multiple windows simultaneously.

-- Tool Compatibility: Maintaining consistent line lengths ensures that code is displayed uniformly across different development environments, such as code review platforms, IDEs, and terminals, preventing layout issues and preserving the intended structure.
+- Tool Compatibility: Maintaining a consistent CPL ensures that code is displayed uniformly across different development environments, such as code review platforms, IDEs, and terminals.
+This prevents layout issues and preserves the intended structure.

 Formatting Multi-lined Commands